itbusina/testlemon-docs/docs/docs/pages/platform/integrations/openai-integration.md

+---
+description: "Configure OpenAI integration in TestLemon for AI-powered testing capabilities.
+Learn how to add your OpenAI API key to enable AI validators, smart assertions, and intelligent test analysis features."
+---

 # How to add OpenAI API key to Testlemon

 Testlemon’s is powered by OpenAI LLM capabilities.
 The integration is used in test collection functions and AI validators.